 GROOMING & HYGIENE: All birds should be gently misted with a water bottle dedicated to this use only.
-Some birds enjoy going in the shower with their owners.
-In addition to misting, a large crock/bowl for bird bath should be offered to your bird at least twice weekly.
+Some birds enjoy boing in the shower with their owners.
+In addition to misting, a crock/bowl for bird bath should be offered to your bird at least twice weekly.

 Be sure to take your bird to your avian veterinarian for regular nail and wing trims.
-Because Eclectus are heavy-bodied birds, their wings must be trimmed conservatively to avoid injury from falling.
-Never use styptic powder on your bird's skin-nails only!
+Because Pionus are heavy-bodied birds, their wings must be trimmed conservatively to avoid injury from falling.
+Never use styptic powder on your bird's skinnails only!